Summary: Do you want to be able to see what you can’t see? There are ways to make the invisible visible. Keep reading.

-When you ignore feelings and block experiences because they were unpleasant or confusing, they become a blind spot.
+As a result, when you ignore feelings and block experiences because they are unpleasant or confusing, they become a blind spot.

 You become a “not see” (say that fast and shudder).

-What can you do about these invisible places where you get stuck in the mud?
+What can you do about these hidden places where you get stuck in the mud?

 Much of the literature about leadership development requests that you play to your strengths.
 However, only playing to strengths can be the cause of much unnecessary trouble in life.

-If your past success becomes your only approach to solving problems and if you insist on replicating your success over and over (often using the exact same words and mannerisms) in new situations you will eventually lose.
+If your past success becomes your only approach to solving problems and if you insist on replicating your success repeatedly (often using the exact words and mannerisms) in new situations, you will eventually lose.

 Leverage your strengths AND your weaknesses.